-Alaska Business Monthly is written, edited and published by Alaskans for Alaskans and other U.S. and international audiences interested in the business affairs of the 49th state.
-Its goal is to provide thorough and objective analysis of the issues and trends affecting Alaska's businesses, and to feature stories on the individuals, organizations and companies that shape the Alaska economy.
-Alaska Business Monthly emphasizes the importance of all enterprise, and stresses a statewide approach to business coverage.
+Alaska Business is written, edited, and published for Alaskans and other U.S. and international audiences interested in the business affairs of the 49th state.
+Its goal is to provide a thorough and objective analysis of the issues and trends affecting Alaska’s businesses, and to feature stories on the individuals, organizations, and companies that shape the Alaska economy.
+Alaska Business emphasizes the importance of all enterprise and stresses a statewide approach to business coverage.

-As our magazine is on most in-state airlines, the Alaska Railroad and in many major hotels, our reach extends beyond the businessperson to include visitors to our state and the general public.
-Though publication is at minimum 12,000 issues per month, we have a total potential worldwide readership of approximately 100,000 individuals per month.
+As our magazine is on most in-state airlines, the Alaska Railroad, and in many major hotels, our reach extends beyond the businessperson to include visitors to our state and the general public.
+Though publication is at minimum 13,000 issues most months, we have a total potential worldwide readership of approximately 100,000 individuals per month.

-Approximately 80 percent of the features appearing in Alaska Business Monthly are written by freelancers.
+Approximately 80 percent of the features appearing in Alaska Business are written by freelancers.
 All queries should be directed to the managing editor and should be for calendar items four to six months out.
 We also welcome queries from individuals who would like to write columns in their fields of expertise.
-Anyone interested in writing for Alaska Business Monthly should submit three clips or sample articles that have been published, not counting blogging or self publishing.
+Anyone interested in writing for Alaska Business should submit three clips or sample articles that have been published, not counting blogging or self publishing.

-We prefer submissions transmitted via e-mail.
-When submitting by e-mail, send the article as an attachment (Microsoft Word doc or rtf format only), and also place a copy of the text in the e-mail itself.
+We prefer electronic queries and submissions transmitted.
+When submitting by email, send the article as an attachment (Microsoft Word doc or rtf format only), and also place a copy of the text in the email itself.

 In This Issue